 Priyangi Bulathsinhala is an Assistant Teaching Professor of Statistics at Penn State

 Bulathsinhala received her Ph.D. in Statistics from Southern Methodist University in 2016.
-She received her M.Sc. in Statistics from University of Texas at El Pass in 2011, and B.Sc.
+She received her M.Sc. in Statistics from the University of Texas at El Pass in 2011, and her B.Sc.
 Statistics from University of Colombo, Sri Lanka in 2008.

 Additionally, Bulathsinhala also has two ongoing collaborative projects:

-1. Jointly with Dr. Prabhani Kuruppumullage and Dr. Laura Cruz at Penn State, to assess the student attitudes towards Statistics, mainly focusing on adult learners enrolled in online introductory graduate course in Statistics.
+1. Jointly with Dr. Prabhani Kuruppumullage and Dr. Laura Cruz at Penn State, to assess the student attitudes towards Statistics, mainly focusing on adult learners enrolled in an online introductory graduate course in Statistics.